Understanding Calories

 How many calories per day for an average adult?

-Do I absolutely have to count my calories to lose weight?
+Do you absolutely have to count calories to lose weight?

 Are the calories shown on labels accurate?